Official Membership and Angling Rules of the Southern Kingfish Association

 QUALIFYING FOR THE NATIONAL CHAMPIONSHIP:

-Angler Qualification: To qualify for the National Championship an angler must be a current SKA member and fish in at least 2 SKA sanctioned events.
-This means angler name will be on the Points Form that is submitted to the SKA at the captains meeting, and angler participates in the event.
+Angler Qualification: To qualify for the National Championship an angler must be a current SKA member and participate in at least 2 SKA sanctioned events.
+This means angler name will appear on the Points Form that is submitted to the SKA at the captains meeting and the team pays the entry fee to the tournament.
 Captains that qualify for the Championship may choose crew members to fish the Championship from the general pool of qualified SKA anglers.

 Team Qualification: To qualify for the National Championship a team must compete in at least 2 SKA sanctioned events, and weigh in a King Mackerel (minimum 10.0 pounds) in at least one of those sanctioned events.
 Teams that meet these criteria will be invited to compete in the SKA’s National Championship and will receive an invitation to notify of their selection.
 Captains can fish with their original team or may pick their crew from the general competition member rank and file of the SKA.
 All members of a National Championship crew must be current SKA competition members and have fished in at least two SKA sanctioned tournaments during the current season.
 SKA Corporate Partners and members of the press are the only exceptions and must be approved by the SKA management prior to fishing.
 Captains must submit a request to the SKA for an exemption at least 60 days prior to National Championship.
 Note to Captains: Make sure throughout the season that any crew you would like to attend the National Championship are current SKA Competition members.